JudgementalBird/vault/README.md

-# This doc stores random info I refer to.
+# This doc stores random info I refer to
 Sometimes I want to explain a whole thing to someone in an unfitting place, eg in a workshop page description.
 I use my vault's pages to store various information and just refer to it instead of explaining stuff everywhere.
 It is about creating less work for myself with reexplaining 100 times and about centralizing and organizing knowledge.